mitmath/18065/README.md

 **Further reading:** See links above, and further reading from lecture 13.

+## Lecture 15 (Mar 10)

+* [Weighted least squares (WLS)](https://en.wikipedia.org/wiki/Weighted_least_squares) and [generalized least squares (GLS)](https://en.wikipedia.org/wiki/Generalized_least_squares): when fitting a model with noisy measurements, we want to *weight* the least-squares minimization inversely with the errors (variances) in the measurements (WLS), or more generally with the inverse of the measurement correlation matrix (GLS); see textbook section V.5.
+ - Reviewed correlation matrix V and its positive semidefiniteness/definiteness (textbook section V.4).
+ - Framed in terms of minimizing a [weighted ℓ² norm](https://math.stackexchange.com/questions/394237/understanding-weighted-inner-product-and-weighted-norms) ‖b-Ax‖<sub>V⁻¹</sub> and gave the WLS formula x̂=(AᵀV⁻¹A)⁻¹AᵀV⁻¹b = Lb.
+ - This is an [unbiased estimator](https://en.wikipedia.org/wiki/Bias_of_an_estimator) if the measurement errors are unbiased.
+ - Correlation matrix ("error bars") in the estimate x̂ is then given by W=LVLᵀ=(AᵀV⁻¹A)⁻¹ (textbook V.5).
+* [Gauss–Markov theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem): WLS/GLS is the unbiased linear estimator that *minimizes the variance* of the estimated parameters x.
+  - in particular, showed that *any* other unbiased linear estimator gives a covariance W′ = W + (positive semidefinite), which results in ‖W′‖≥‖W‖ in the ℓ² (induced) or Frobenius norms
+  - this means that OLS squares is the best choice when the errors are unbiased, independent, and have equal variances (["homoskedastic"](Homoscedasticity_and_heteroscedasticity))

+**Further reading:** In addition to the links above, these subjects are covered in countless statistics textbooks and courses.
+For example, see [these course notes from CMU](https://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/24/lecture-24--25.pdf)

 ## Lecture 16 (Mar 13)

 * [Optimization overview](https://docs.google.com/presentation/d/1K8BFfd-_6IWML2zpj_V88GvBjuJiK8EPHqYabDMU3CU/edit?usp=sharing) slides